dopedud/c-web-server/README.md

 need it)
 * `cache.h` and `cache.c` are where you will implement the LRU cache functionality for days 3 and 4

+## How to Run

+This project uses CMake to generate Makefiles and automate the compilation of programs.
+Install CMake, and on Windows, with a command prompt opened at the project's root directory, do `cd build` (or if `build` directory hasn't exist yet, do `mkdir build`), then do `cmake --preset=default ..` for CMake to configure the build files.

+To build, simply `cmake --build .` in the build files.

 ## What is a Web Server?

 A web server is a piece of software that accepts HTTP requests (e.g. GET requests for HTML pages), and returns